Call for ignition interlock info: (833) 623-0200

 Some jurisdictions may have policies in place that prohibit charge reductions in DUI cases.
 It is always preferable to obtain a charge reduction over a sentence reduction, and you should explore every possible opportunity to obtain a charge reduction.
 Charge reductions are better as they often are not “priorable,” meaning that they won’t count as a prior DUI conviction in the future look back period.
 Also, charge reductions often have a less severe impact on your driver’s license.

-If your plea bargain involves a mandatory minimum plea which includes an IID requirement then you will still need to fufill that requirement in order to meet the agreements of your plea bargain.
+If your plea bargain involves a mandatory minimum plea which includes an IID requirement then you will still need to fulfill that requirement in order to meet the agreements of your plea bargain.
 Many states have all-offender laws that require IIDs even at the lowest charge.
-Since a plea bargain either offers acceptance of the minimum penalties, or asks for a lower charge, the IID requirement can still be very likely and will ultimately depend on on the impaired driving laws in place in your state.
+Since a plea bargain either offers acceptance of the minimum penalties, or asks for a lower charge, the IID requirement can still be very likely and will ultimately depend on the impaired driving laws in place in your state.

 Each state has different laws about DUI, and every case has its own specific facts, so your best course of action is to consult with an experienced DUI lawyer concerning the best plan for your case.